My Musical Journey

 Esposito had his successful debut at San Francisco Opera in June 2015 with the premiere of Marco Tutino’s Two Women (an opera adaptation of the 1960s film La Ciociara –with Sophia Loren whom he had the pleasure of sharing the stage with in her recent US Tour).
 The New York Times stated that Esposito sang with “airy charm” for his performance of Ragazzo del Popolo while the San Francisco Chronicle described Esposito as “a charismatic and dulcet-toned singer.”

 In Spring 2018, Esposito released his 2nd Public TV Special on PBS Stations: Pasquale Esposito Celebrates Italian Piazzas.
 Esposito was accompanied by the Orchestra Talenti Napoletani conducted by Maestro Adriano Peninno.
 This docu-concert is a unique musical journey of culture, art, and tradition where Esposito dedicates a song to each of the beautiful piazzas (squares) performed in the prestigious Piazza del Plebiscito in Naples, Italy.
-A live concert version of the special follows with a robust Fall/Winter 2018 North American Tour including the following cities: Toronto, San Jose, Las Vegas, New York City, Los Angeles, Palm Springs, Hartford, Sacramento, Detroit, Reno and Chicago to name a few.
-The new CD and DVD of the Special will be available in June 2018.
+A live concert version of the special followed with a robust 2018/2019 national tour.

 Esposito established Notable Music and Arts Organization (www.notbale-music.org), a 501 (c) 3 non-profit charitable organization promoting music education in Spring 2012.
-The organization provides music instruction to underserved students in the SF Bay Area and develops and produces educational programming for public television.
-Esposito travels nationally to major universities and colleges offering Master Classes in vocal technique and also provides private instruction in his San Jose studio.
+The organization provides music instruction to underserved students in the San Francisco Bay Area and develops and produces educational programming for public television.
+Esposito travels nationally to major universities and colleges offering Master Classes in vocal technique and also provides private instruction at his studio in San Jose, California.
+For more information, visit www.notable-music.org.

 An Inspiring Quote...